-Other dentists argue that relying on sedation does not allow you to overcome your fears, for a number of reasons.
+Some would argue that relying on sedation does not allow you to overcome your fears, for a number of reasons.
 In the case of IV sedation, because you will not remember the treatment, you cannot learn that dental treatment is nothing to fear.
 Oral sedation can have the same effect because benzodiazepines can impair memory and interfere with the acquisition of new information and laying down new memories.

 So what’s the verdict?

 The argument against sedation does appear to have some validity, judging from anecdotal evidence from both dentists and patients (although there is no real consensus).
-This is not so much of a problem with laughing gas, because it doesn’t appear to affect memory in the same way as benzodiazepines (for example, people often recall warm fuzzy feelings or feeling amused, and these positive associations can help with overcoming fears).
+This is not so much of a problem with laughing gas, because it doesn’t affect memory in the same way as benzodiazepines (for example, people often recall warm fuzzy feelings or feeling amused, and these positive associations can help with overcoming fears).

 Also, some people find that IV sedation does ease their fears long-term and that they are able to progress to having treatment without sedation.
 This may be more likely if sedation is “tapered off” during treatment: anything which could potentially be unpleasant is done under heavier sedation first, and lighter sedation is used towards the end of the appointment.